 SCOPE OF THE REPORT

-The report provides market forecasts for the time period 2020 and 2025.
-The research, analysis and insights presented in this report is backed by a deep understanding of key insights gathered both from secondary and primary research.
+The scenario based forecast approach identifies short-midterm and long term market evolution for the period 2015-2020 and 2020-2025, respectively.
+The research, analysis and insights presented in this report are backed by a deep understanding of key insights gathered from both secondary and primary research.

 The secondary sources of information include